Updated COVID-19 Protocols as of 9-11-22

 Weddings and Funerals

 We will evaluate how we conduct weddings and funerals as the need arises depending on the safety recommendations of the moment.
 We will work with families to create a plan that honors their loved one, honors their grieving process, and keeps everyone safe.
-We have ideas and wisdom about how to have online memorial services or visitation should a family not wish to postpone their service.

 Building Rentals and Support Groups